emfcamp/Website/templates/volunteer/info/index.md

 ## Why Volunteer?

 Volunteering is a great way to get to know new people, learn a new skill, and make EMF the best event possible.
-If that's not enough for every volunteer shift you do you'll get a token for a free meal from the volunteer kitchen, which serves three freshly cooked hot meals a day, and provides snacks and drinks between meals.
+If that's not enough, for every volunteer shift you do you'll get a token for a free meal from the volunteer kitchen, which serves three freshly cooked hot meals a day, and provides snacks and drinks between meals.

 Finally, anyone who does at least one volunteer shift will receive a voucher to purchase a guaranteed ticket for the next EMF.